MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-workspace.md

 On the left side pane of the interface, the document viewer displays the original document.
 The upper right corner allows users to adjust the page view by changing pages, zooming in or out, fitting the document to the page, or rotating it.

 The message panel is a collapsible section that contains all errors, warnings, and information messages.
-It is located in the central area of the interface and can be expanded by clicking the message icon.
+It's located in the central area of the interface and can be expanded by clicking the message icon.
 Users can choose which types of messages to display.

 The invoice header fields can be customized through configuration groups and depend on the selected invoice type.